-- Look at the loss function calculated on the training set - Is the loss function going down? - Is it going down basically to zero if you run training long enough (e.g. 20-30 epochs)? - If not, you have a training problem
+- Look at the loss function calculated on the training set - Is the loss function going down? - Is it going down basically to zero if you run training long enough (e.g. 20-30 epochs)? - If not, does it go down to zero if you use very small datasets?